Treatment options for different stages of anal cancer

 After a thorough investigational workup, the when the diagnosis and stage of anal canal cancer is confirmed, the next step is the treatment.
 The anal cancer treatment may depends on various factors including stage of the disease, age, performance status of the patient, patient’s preference along with other factors.

-- Chemotherapy: Chemotherapy means treatment with anti-cancer drugs that kill or decrease the growth of rapidly growing cancer cells.
+Chemotherapy means treatment with anti-cancer drugs that kill or decrease the growth of rapidly growing cancer cells.
 Chemotherapy (in conjunction with radiotherapy) is considered the first-line treatment for most locoregionally advanced anal cancers.
 Also, chemotherapy is the mainstay of treatment for the advanced-stage disease that has spread to distant body parts.
-It may be associated with side effects due to its effect on normal body cells apart from cancerous cells.
+It may be associated with side effects like nausea/vomiting, hair loss, fatigue, etc due to its effect on normal body cells apart from cancerous cells.

-- Immunotherapy: Cancer cells utilize certain mechanisms to escape from the immune system of the patient from attacking these cells.
+Cancer cells utilize certain mechanisms to escape from the immune system of the patient from attacking these cells.
 Immunotherapeutic agents activate the immune system to recognize and kill cancer cells.
 Nivolumab and pembrolizumab target the PD-1 protein on T-cells and activate them to kill cancerous cells.
-The immunotherapy is generally used for the treatment of advanced stage disease unresponsive to primary treatment.
+The immunotherapy is generally used for the treatment of advanced-stage disease unresponsive to primary treatment.

-- Palliative Treatment: This may help in improving the overall quality of life by providing relief from the symptoms caused by the liver cancer.
+This may help in improving the overall quality of life by providing relief from the symptoms caused by anal cancer.
 However, they do not directly treat anal cancer.
-They are generally given as supportive care for advanced stage cancer.
-These include but are not limited to using drugs to reduce pain and other symptoms such as vomiting, external-beam radiation therapy for bleeding or pain, etc.
+They are generally given as supportive care for advanced-stage cancer.
+These include but are not limited to using drugs to reduce pain and other symptoms such as vomiting, fatigue or external-beam radiation therapy for bleeding or pain, etc.

 It is very important to assess the benefits of each treatment option versus the possible risks and side effects before making a treatment decision.
 Sometimes the patient’s choice and health condition are also important to make a treatment choice.